 She had been trained to be competent, to be adaptive and strong when surrounded by an unfamiliar city and people.
 She had work to do.

 She rose, leaving the letters on the table with the bag of coins and several other items--Lemks’ own journal, as well as several lists of contacts and plans.
 She made her way down the stairs, avoiding the broken steps, to where the mercenaries were teaching Peprin how to play a game with wooden cards.
-The remains of their meal was piled in the corner; the street boy would return eventually to collect the dishes and return them to the restaurant.
+The remains of their meal was piled in the corner; the street boy would return eventually to collect the dishes and take them back to the restaurant.

 The three men looked up as Vivenna approached.
-She settled herself carefully on the floor, sitting with her legs beneath her, in an unassuming posture.
+She settled herself carefully on the floor, sitting with her legs beneath her in an unassuming posture.
 Yet, she met their eyes as she spoke.

 “I know where some of Lemks’ money came from,” she said.
 “My father is convinced that Idris and Hallandren will soon go to war.
-Because of this threat, he was giving much more monetary support to Lemks than I had assumed.
-For instance, my father sent Lemks enough to buy fifty Breaths so that he could get into the court and spy on proceedings there.
+Because of this threat, he was giving much more support to Lemks than I had assumed.
+For instance, my father sent Lemks enough to buy fifty Breaths so that he could get into the Court and spy on proceedings there.
 Obviously, my father didn’t know that Lemks already had a sizable amount of Breath.”

 The three men were silent.
 Tonk Fah shot a glance at Denth, who sat back, resting against an overturned and broken chair.

 “I believe that Lemks was still loyal to Idris,” she said.
 “His personal writings make that relatively clear.
 He was not a traitor; he was simply greedy.
-He wanted as much Breath as possible because he had heard it extended a person’s life, and he was getting older and older.
+He wanted as much Breath as possible because he had heard that it extended a person’s life.

 “He convinced my father that he could help Idris greatly from inside the city.
 He planned to undermine the rule of the Returned, promoting dissention against the government.
 He promised my father he would try to find a way to sabotage the Lifeless armies, making it more difficult for them to march, doing damage to their supplies and their ability to wage war.
 For him to accomplish this, my father sent him a large sum of money.”